EC Ophthalmology

 Surgical Management of Posterior and Retracted Retinal Breaks with Amniotic Membrane Plugs: A Case Series

-*Corresponding Author: Arsalan Najib, Medical Doctor, Vitreoretinal Surgeon, Department of Ophthalmology, France.
+*Corresponding Author: Arsalan Najib, Department of Ophthalmology, Hospital Center of Rouen, University of Rouen, 76000, France.

 Received: June 04, 2024; Published: July 02, 2024